As a landlord and property investor it's your responsibility to ensure you keep accurate rental accounts compliant with HMRC regulations.

 Landlords and investors need to set up a separate bank account for their business-related operating expenses and income.
 When it comes tax time, this will make things far more simple.
 Instead of having to scroll through thousands of small potentially unrelated personal transactions you can instead look at your business account and know with some confidence that all of the transactions are related to your business in some way or another.

-Open banking innovations have made it easy for businesses to access their transactions using software like Landlord Studio.
+These solutions have made it easy for businesses to access their transactions using software like Landlord Studio.
 Instead of printing off pages of bank statements and entering transaction details manually, simply go into the Landlord Studio app, open bank feeds, and click on the expense you want to reconcile.
 This is both more efficient and also removes the potential for human error.

-At the end of the year, simply run your reports share them with your accountant, and fill out your self-assessment.
+At the end of the year, simply run your reports, share them with your accountant, and fill out your self-assessment.